jasblunt/total-eclipse-excercise/README.md

 A total eclipse of the heart

 A total eclipse of the heart
-A total eclipse of the heart
+A total eclipse of the larynx
 (Turn Around, bright eyes)
-(Turn Around, bright eyes)
+(Turn Around, green eyes)
-(Turn around)
+(Turn over)